-The school has developed and implements an academic honesty policy that is consistent with IB expectations and Saint Mary’s Honor Code and Pledge.
+To develop and implement an academic honesty and integrity policy that is consistent with IB expectations and St. Mary’s Honor Code and Pledge.

 Our school defines academic honesty as a set of values and skills based on the IB Learner Profile and Gospel values that promote personal integrity in teaching, learning, and assessment.
 We believe that in order to achieve this, it is important that we focus on educating our students to be principled, to recognize and celebrate authentic student work, and to take pride in promoting student learning through inquiry that includes responsible use of information and communication of original work.